06j-av/ArchLinux-lvm_tui/README.md

 7. **Reboot**:
    - Once the installation is complete, reboot your system and remove the USB drive, and if everything went well, you can say "hello" to your new Arch Linux system.

+## Next steps
+This can be seen in the `newinstaller/` directory on this repository.

+- Revamped menu or something like that
+- Support for configuration files to skip the whole menu-by-menu process
+   - For what I have in mind, it's basically just setting the variables yourself
+- Adding additional applications (extra packages to install during the installation)
+- More kernels
+   - I might just add the kernels that are officially supported according to the [ArchWiki](https://wiki.archlinux.org/title/Kernel#Officially_supported_kernels).
+- Addition to basic layout (just the partition) and LVM + LUKS encryption
+- Install the AUR helper for access to the Arch User Repository
+   - Likely `yay`
+- Probably going to run the chroot commands with `arch-chroot`
+- Add multiple users

+`At this point this might just turn into the official archinstall program that's included in the live ISO but it has LVM setup support soooooo yay!!!!`

 ## Notes

-- Ensure that you have a backup of your important data before proceeding with the installation, as it will overwrite existing partitions.
+- Ensure that you have a backup of your important data before proceeding with the installation, as it will format your chosen partitions.
 - If you want this program to fit *your* specific configurations, go ahead and modify the script according to your requirements!

 ## Support